jklsnt/taproot3/src/engineering/de_for_social_good/Tuolumne County Commission on Homelessness talk.md

 > "always keep in mind the people you are trying to help."
 > don't get caught up in the minute drama! come back to "the face of someone you are trying to help."
+> don't "let the perfect be the enemy"